-The following provides guidance to district staff for identifying suicide risk.
+The following provides guidance to Division staff for identifying suicide risk.
 The ability to assess risk for suicide and the willingness and ability to respond appropriately can save a life.
-Suicide risk assessments should be undertaken by individuals trained in suicide risk assessment, i.e., district social workers and psychologists (when students at risk are involved) or Employee Assistance personnel (when staff at risk are involved).
+Suicide risk assessments should be undertaken by individuals trained in suicide risk assessment, i.e., Division social workers and psychologists (when students at risk are involved) or Employee Assistance personnel (when staff at risk are involved).

 - HIGH SUICIDE RISK INDIVIDUALS

 - Identifying High Suicide Risk Individuals

 The following are risk factors for suicide.
 The first three (bolded) are the most critical.
 If one or more of the first three indicators are identified, the individual should be closely monitored and a suicide risk assessment completed.

 - Previous suicide attempts

 - Depressed with a lack of social or intrapersonal resources